Sasan-Faraj/workshop/assignment_one.md

 ________________________________________________________________________________________________________________________________________

  Wong, M. K, Yadav, R. P., Nishikiori, N., & Eang, M. T. (2013).
-The association between household poverty rates and tuberculosis case notifications rates in Cambodia, 2010. *Western Pacific Survival and Response Journal, 4*(1), 25 - 33. https://doi.org10.5365/wpsar.2013.4.1.002
+The association between household poverty rates and tuberculosis case notifications rates in Cambodia, 2010. *Western Pacific Survival and Response Journal, 4*(1), 25 - 33. doi: 10.5365/WPSAR.2013.4.1.002

 ​      This article answers the question regarding what is the correlation between household poverty rates and tuberculosis case notification rates.
 Though, it is important to notice that the authors are investing the notifications rates rather than the people infected.
 When adjusting for “population density, distance to health care facilities, all basic vaccination coverage and HIV prevalence,” the researchers found a negative correlation between household poverty rates and septum positive tuberculosis notification rates, meaning as household poverty rates increased, the notification of people testing positive for tuberculosis decreased, contradicting the authors’ hypothesis.